Hovercraft: Civilian non-commercial

 In October 2008, The Red Cross commenced a flood-rescue service hovercraft based in Inverness, Scotland.
 Gloucestershire Fire and Rescue Service received two flood-rescue hovercraft donated by Severn Trent Water following the 2007 UK floods.

 Since 2006, hovercraft have been used in aid in Madagascar by HoverAid, an international NGO who use the hovercraft to reach the most remote places on the island.

 The Scandinavian airline SAS used to charter an AP1-88 hovercraft for regular passengers between Copenhagen Airport, Denmark, and the SAS Hovercraft Terminal in Malmö, Sweden.

 In 1998, the US Postal Service began using the British built Hoverwork AP1-88 to haul mail, freight, and passengers from Bethel, Alaska, to and from eight small villages along the Kuskokwim River.
 Bethel is far removed from the Alaska road system, thus making the hovercraft an attractive alternative to the air based delivery methods used prior to introduction of the hovercraft service.
-Hovercraft service is suspended for several weeks each year while the river is beginning to freeze to minimize damage to the river ice surface.
+Hovercraft service is suspended for several weeks each year while the river is beginning to freeze to minimise damage to the river ice surface.
 The hovercraft is able to operate during the freeze-up period; however, this could potentially break the ice and create hazards for villagers using their snowmobiles along the river during the early winter.